Dawn, Midnight and Twilight: Finland

-In a Finnish tale translated as Alkonyat, Éjfél és Virradat ("Twilight, Midnight and Daybreak"), a king's sevant has tree sons, born at different times of the day: Twligght, born at sunset; Midnight, born in the middle of the night, and Daybreak, born at dawn.
+In a Finnish tale translated to Hungarian as Alkonyat, Éjfél és Virradat and to German as Dämmerung, Mitternacht und Morgenrot ("Twilight, Midnight and Daybreak"), a king's servant has three sons, born at different times of the day: Twilight, born at sunset; Midnight, born in the middle of the night, and Daybreak, born at dawn.
 One day, the king's three daughter, who lived all their lives sheltered in the palace, want to stroll outside the castle.
 Each of them stroll in the garden and are taken by a whirlwind.
-The king offers his daughters as rewars for the brothers in case they save them.
+The king offers his daughters as rewards for the brothers in case they save them.
 Twilight, Midnight and Daybreak go on their quest and find a companion on the road.
 They later reach the foot of a mountain and throw a long iron chain to climb it.
 Daybreak climbs the chain and finds three houses, one of iron, another of copper and a third of silver, each of princesses inside, guarded by a many-headed dragon.
 Daybreak defeats the dragons and releases the princesses, and later kills the mother of the dragons in her underground lair.
 Daybreak guides the princesses to the iron chain.
 After the girls climb down the chain, their companion cuts off the links and strands Daybreak up in the mountain.
 He meets a blind man whom he cures and, in gratitude, gives him the means to climb down the mountain.
 Daybreak returns to the king's palace in time for the third princess's marriage to the traitorous companion.
 Daybreak kills the companion and marries the youngest princess.